yocontra/node-gdal-next/README.md

 Amazon Linux will be supported starting from `gdal-async@3.3.4`.
 There is no shared GDAL support, only the bundled GDAL version is supported.
 It is highly recommended that you prune the module before deploying to an Amazon Lambda - when pruned the module is only 16MB zipped.

+### Using with Electron

+Refer to the provided example in `examples/electron`.
+Prepare for some very rough edge on Windows due to [#29893](https://github.com/electron/electron/issues/29893).
+Also `https` is not supported when running in Electron.

 ## Known issues

 * [#2](https://github.com/mmomtchev/node-gdal-async/issues/2) When running multiple parallel async operations per `Dataset` and on multiple `Dataset`s, thread starvation is possible as explained in [`ASYNCIO.md`](https://github.com/mmomtchev/node-gdal-async/blob/master/ASYNCIO.md)
 * [#11](https://github.com/mmomtchev/node-gdal-async/issues/11) Accessing a closed `Dataset` object results in a warning with a stack trace printed out to stdout
 * [#17](https://github.com/mmomtchev/node-gdal-async/issues/17) HDF5 on Windows is not thread-safe
+* [#28](https://github.com/mmomtchev/node-gdal-async/issues/28) `gdal-async` is not compatible with Electron >= 16.0.0 on Windows

 ## Bundled Drivers